Sherman Brothers

 The Sherman Brothers wrote more motion-picture musical song scores than any other songwriting team in film history.
-Their work includes the live action films The Parent Trap (1961), Mary Poppins (1964), Chitty Chitty Bang Bang (1968), and Bedknobs and Broomsticks (1971) and the animated films The Sword in the Stone (1963), The Jungle Book (1967), Charlotte's Web (1973), The Aristocats (1970), and The Many Adventures of Winnie the Pooh (1977).
-Among their most famous works include the theme park songs There's A Great Big Beautiful Tomorrow and It's A Small World (After All).
-According to Time Magazine, the latter song is the most performed song of all time.
+Their work includes the live-action films The Parent Trap (1961), Mary Poppins (1964), Chitty Chitty Bang Bang (1968), and Bedknobs and Broomsticks (1971) and the animated films The Sword in the Stone (1963), The Jungle Book (1967, except "The Bare Necessities", which Terry Gilkyson wrote), Charlotte's Web (1973), The Aristocats (1970), and The Many Adventures of Winnie the Pooh (1977).
+Among their most famous works are the theme park songs There's A Great Big Beautiful Tomorrow and It's a Small World (After All).
+According to Time magazine, the latter song is the most performed song of all time.

+The Shermans earned nine Academy Award nominations (with two wins), two Grammy Awards, four Grammy Award nominations, and 23 gold- and platinum-certified albums.

 Life and work

 1950s

 Sons of Russian-Jewish immigrants, Robert and Richard Sherman began writing songs together in 1951 on a challenge from their father, Tin Pan Alley songwriter Al Sherman.
 The brothers wrote together and with different songwriting partners throughout the rest of the decade.

 In 1958, Robert founded the music publishing company Music World Corporation, which later enjoyed a landmark relationship with Disney's BMI-affiliated publishing arm, Wonderland Music Company.
 That same year, the Sherman Brothers had their first top-ten hit with "Tall Paul", sung by Mouseketeer Judy Harriet on the Surf Records label and then covered by Mouseketeer Annette Funicello.
 They wrote the international hit "You're Sixteen," first recorded in 1960 by rockabilly singer Johnny Burnette, and a chart success again in 1973 for Ringo Starr.
 They also wrote the title song for Doris Day's album Bright and Shiny, recorded in 1960 and released a year later.